seaic/MarketSimulation/README.md

 * Standard simulation
 * Animated simulation
 * Calculating with different holdings
+* Demo live trading with a 100.000 USD portfolio

 ![Image StockSimulation](screenshot/stockSimulation.png "Stock Chart at the end of Simulation (with 1000 USD)")